syedfa/apptentive-documentation/using_apptentive/android/integration.md

 #### Ratings Prompt

 To set up the [Ratings Prompt](http://www.apptentive.com/docs/android/features/#ratings-prompt) **Interaction**, first make sure you have [create a few Events](#adding-events) in your app.
-Then, go to *Interactions -> Ratings Prompt*.
+Then, go to your [Ratings Prompt](https://be.apptentive.com/apps/current/ratings_prompt).
 In the tab labeled *The Prompt*, you can customize the text and behavior of the dialogs that make up the **Ratings Prompt**.
 The *Targeting* tab lets you create user segments that will see the **Ratings Prompt**, as well as define the conditions necessary for the **Ratings Prompt** to display.
 You will also need to pick which **Event** will display the **Ratings Prompt** will be shown, by entering an **Event** name in the *Where* section of that page.

 #### Surveys

 [Surveys](http://www.apptentive.com/docs/android/features/#surveys) can also be configured from the server.
-First, make sure you have [created some Events](#adding-events), then go to *Interactions -> Surveys*.
+First, make sure you have [created some Events](#adding-events), then go to [Surveys](https://be.apptentive.com/apps/current/surveys).
 Create a new survey.
 You can give it a title and description, then add questions, and finally set targeting and limiting constraints so it's shown to the right people.
 After your survey is live, you will start to see results in the *Surveys* page.

 **Note:** If you were using surveys prior to version 1.5.0 of the Apptentive Android SDK, see this [Migration Guide] (https://github.com/apptentive/apptentive-android/blob/master/docs/migrating_to_1.5.0.md) for instructions.

 #### Upgrade Messages

 When you release a new version of your app, you should create an [Upgrade Message](http://www.apptentive.com/docs/android/features/#upgrade-messages) to tell your customers what's new.
-To do so, go to *Interactions -> Upgrade Messages*.
+To do so, go to [Upgrade Messages](https://be.apptentive.com/apps/current/upgrade_messages).
 You can use the editor to write out details about this release, and then target the message to display when a customer upgrades your app to a specific [version name or code](http://developer.android.com/tools/publishing/versioning.html).

 **Note**: **Upgrade Messages** are only shown if the app is upgrading from a previous version.
 If you are installing a version of your app that has an **Upgrade Message** targeted to it, but it is not upgradeing from a previous version, the **Upgrade Message** will not be shown.